Listing Thumbnail

 For how long have I used the solution?

-I have been using Rocky Linux for over a year.
+I have been using Rocky Linux for three years for our day-to-day use cases.

 What do I think about the stability of the solution?